 What about staffing the stand?

 With body language making up 55% of non-verbal communication.
-It’s key to ensure that the staff you have on your stand are not only the right type of personality for the event.
-Their dress code best matches your corporate branding.
+It’s key to ensure that the staff you have on your stand are not only the right type of personality for the event, but that their look best matches your corporate branding.

 Depending on the type of company that you run and the objectives of the event will depend on the people you need on your stand.
 Generally speaking, you should have personable, friendly members of your team that have basic knowledge/understanding of what you are offering.
 If your product line is particularly specific, then you may need an expert or two on hand for more in-depth questions.
 However, a team of in-depth experts may scare away people who just want to chat and gather an overview before wishing to make a follow-up appointment.

 - It’s probably safe to assume that your logo will need to feature on your clothing.
 Maybe also the logo of your trade body if you are a member.

 - You could also add words that you wouldn’t normally wear for a day at the shop/office/factory.
 Maybe your website address, or a quote, phrase or statement.
 Why not let your stand uniform ask a question to those passing by your stand?
 An example could be a company offering energy savings.
 We can print ‘Don’t waste your time and energy, let us save you money today’ on the back of your shirts.
 Then whichever way round you are standing, your message will be visible.
-Remember that these tops are only for the duration of the show, can help you tailor your message to that particular event.
+Remember that these tops are only for the duration of the show.
+Maybe the message can be tailored to that particular event.

 - Will you be wearing shirts, polo shirts or t-shirts?

 - Will you need trousers, skirts or shorts too?
 Again this depends on what your company do and what type of show it is.